 The Back to Work Family Dividend is a payment that gives extra support to lone parent and long-term jobseeker families with children who find or return to work from January 2015.

 Explains how your income from work and your spouse's income from work can affect your rate of Jobseeker's Allowance.

 You may be able to work and get Jobseeker's Benefit.
 This document explains how work affects your Jobseeker's Benefit.

-Family Income Supplement is a weekly tax-free payment to people on low pay.
+Working Family Payment is a weekly tax-free payment to people on low pay.
 You must have at least one child to qualify.

 The Part-Time Job Incentive (PTJI) Scheme allows certain long-term unemployed people to take up part-time work and get a special weekly allowance instead of their jobseeker’s payment.